• Skip to primary navigation

 Traditional Hummus with Garlic, Tahini, Lemon and Spices

 Even though it's extremely easy to make hummus, it is possible to mess it up.
-In the past, I have added too much salt on more than one occasion (I use a salt grinder, so it's hard to measure).
+In the past, I have added too much salt on more than one occasion.
 If this happens, the only thing you can really do to save it is to add extra of all the other ingredients to "dilute" the excess salt you added, and you might as well just make it a double recipe.

 This is one of those recipes that's great to use when you find out that you have people coming over tonight.
 You can whip it up right before they come, and by the time everyone's ready for a snack, it's done melding.